mani47/rastin_circle/README.md

-# Rastin Circle, A Persian font for redmine
+# Rastin Circle, A Persian theme for redmine
 A Customized Theme for Persian language for Redmine

 ## Installation